Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 Solid Axle Multi-Link: 3-Link vs 4-Link vs Radius Arm

-A solid axle multi-link suspension is a hybrid design commonly seen on most off-road vehicles with a coilover suspension.
+A solid axle multi-link suspension is a hybrid design commonly seen on most trucks with a coilover suspension.

 A 3-link suspension, as you might’ve guessed, has 3 links that hold the axle and chassis together.